Pepijn van de Merbel

-Pepijn van de Merbel (born 18 March 2002) is a Dutch professional footballer who plays for club Den Bosch as a goalkeeper.
+Pepijn van de Merbel (born 18 March 2002) is a Dutch professional footballer who plays as a goalkeeper for club Den Bosch.

 Career

 Born in Oud Gastel, van de Merbel began his career with NAC Breda, signing a three-year professional contract in January 2021.
 Playing at youth level, he said he was keen to learn.
 He made his senior debut in December 2022, in a 1–0 home defeat to Almere City.

 On 4 June 2024, van de Merbel returned to his youth club Den Bosch on a two-year contract.